appwrite/appwrite/docs/tutorials/add-translations.md

 ![Reference Language](images/reference-language.png)

 Once you're happy with your translations, you can export them.
 Head over to the **Exports** tab and choose the **Key-Value JSON** option only.
-Download the file and you can then follow the steps similar to the Github approach.
+Download the file and you can then follow the steps similar to the GitHub approach.

 ![Exporting](images/export.png)